ebergstedt/CruDapper/README.md

 * Async
 * User can specify more Dapper specific parameters such as transactions and timeouts
 * New methods to map dynamic query result to Dictionary<string, object> and object[]
-* Pagination / Skip
-* Lazy loading if desired
+* Hold off db execution for lazy loading if specified
-* Get single item by composite primary key
+* Get stuff by composite primary keys
-* Merge result into an existing object by comparing field name and type
 * Templating
 * More functionality?